LLFourn/p6-OO-Schema/README.md

 }
 ```

 Declare nodes with `node`.
-Node names shouldn't contain any `::` (for
+Node names shouldn't contain any `::`.
+You
-now).
-You can give them methods, attributes and roles if you
+can give them methods, attributes and roles if you want.
+Whether you
-want.
-Whether you do depends on whether you want to have them
+do depends on whether you want to have them available without having
-available without having to load the underlying class.
+to load the underlying class.

 ```perl6
 # lib/OS/Userland.pm6